Child Abuse Attorneys in Orange County

 - Emotional abuse: When a parent constantly shames or humiliates a child in any way, it can be considered emotional child abuse.

 - Child neglect: If a parent consistently fails to fulfill their child’s basic needs, this is considered child neglect.

-- Sexual abuse: If a parent or other adult engages in physical contact with a child’s genitals or coerces a child into creating contact with their own genitals, they are committing sexual abuse upon a child.
+- Sexual abuse: If a parent or other adult engages in physical contact with a child’s genitals or coerces a child into contacting the perpetrator’s own genitals, they are committing sexual abuse upon a child.